 To facilitate its education and outreach efforts (workshops, resource fairs, and cultural events), FCOHREP staff communicated and initiated meetings with a number of individuals in leadership positions at a variety of groups and organizations operating in the county.
-This included interacting with officials at organizations serving members of minority communities, seniors, first-time homeowners, homeless populations, the disability community, veterans, faith communities, and women's groups.
+This included interacting with officials at organizations serving members of minority communities, seniors, first-time homeowners, homeless populations, the disability community, veterans, and faith communities.

 - FCOHREP's association with county boards, commissions, committees, and meetings also offered the agency the opportunity to connect with community leaders.
 For example, the Human Rights Commission's Taskforce brings together representatives of community associations, non-profit groups serving a variety of protected classes, and those in leadership positions in the real estate industry.
 This offers FCOHREP staff and taskforce members an opportunity to interact with leaders in the community on a regular basis and discuss how to work together to identify and address issues of concern.
-As part of those efforts, agency staff also reached out to guest speakers, providing an opportunity for FCOHREP staff and members of the taskforce to interact with other leaders in the community to address issues of concern.
-For example, when members of the County's Building for all Committee (BFAC) presented to the group, it resulted in the following: - 1.
-An offer from the Northern Virginia Association of Realtors (NVAR) to promote universal design by contributing to NVAR's print, electronic and social media marketing efforts. - 2.
-A willingness on several fronts to collaborate with BFAC on developing a training on marketing universal design for realtors. - 3.
-Assistance navigating the state licensing system to review existing training materials. - 4.
-Guidance on how to get something designated as an officially designated Continuing Education Unit (CEU) for realtors statewide. - 5.
-An invitation was extended for BFAC representatives to be involved with the evolving NVAR Realtor-Builder Series, an excellent venue for BFAC members to become more acquainted with builders and to better familiarize them with the benefits of universal design. - In addition, through its support for and facilitation of various proclamations issued by the County's Board of Supervisors, the agency worked closely with community leaders, including individuals representing African-American, Hispanic, American Indian, Arab American, Jewish, and Asian Pacific communities.
+As part of those efforts, agency staff also reached out to guest speakers, providing an opportunity for FCOHREP staff and members of the taskforce to interact with other leaders in the community to address issues of concern. - In addition, through its support for and facilitation of various proclamations issued by the County's Board of Supervisors, the agency worked closely with community leaders, including individuals representing African-American, Hispanic, American Indian, Arab American, Jewish, and Asian Pacific communities.